 - Implement network components and devices to provide a business with internetworking capabilities.

-There will be 4 Discussion Board Forums completed in this course.
-Discussion boards are collaborative learning experiences.
+There will be 4 Discussions completed in this course.
+Discussions are collaborative learning experiences.
 Therefore, the student is required to post 1 thread of at least 250 words in response to a provided prompt.
 For each thread, the student must support his/her assertions with at least 1 citation in current APA format.
 Acceptable sources include Cisco material, the Bible, and scholarly journals.
 The student must also post 2 replies of at least 100 words to his/her classmates’ threads.

-There are 12 Packet Tracer Labs that will be completed in this course.
-The student must install and use the Cisco Packet Tracer program provided by Netacad in order to complete the labs.
-The Last Packet Tracer will be our Final Project for the class.
+There are 28 Packet Tracer Assignments and 9 Labs that will be completed in this course.
+The student must install and use the Cisco Packet Tracer program provided by Netacad in order to complete the Packet Tracer and most of the Labs.